ccwang002/ccwang002.github.io/content/pages/about.md

 ### How to pronounce my nickname?
 亮亮 is composed of single character, **亮**, repeated two times with same pronunciation, *lia-ng*.
-Mind the pitch because in Chinese different pitches have different meanings.
+Mind the pitch because in Mandarin different pitches have different meanings.
 The pitch is similar to how people say *shoot!*.

-[Google translator](https://translate.google.com.tw/?hl=zh-TW#zh-CN/zh-TW/%E4%BA%AE%E4%BA%AE) gives an acceptable pronunciation.
+[Google translator](https://translate.google.com/?hl=zh-TW#zh-CN/zh-TW/%E4%BA%AE%E4%BA%AE) gives an acceptable pronunciation.
 However, I'd like to recommend an online dictionary, [moedict (萌典)](https://www.moedict.tw/%E4%BA%AE), for its accurate pronunciation and thorough content.

-**亮** means *bright* in Chinese.
+**亮** means *bright* in Mandarin.

 ### How to pronounce my name?